ucscGenomeBrowser/kent-core/README.md

 If you want to file issues or pull-requests, please do that at the original repo, at https://github.com/ucscGenomeBrowser/kent/, not here.
-The changes will get merged into this repository automatically with the next release (see kent/build/kent-core/).
+The changes will get merged into this repository automatically on the next sync (see kent/build/kent-core/).

 You can find short descriptions for most tools here: http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/FOOTER.txt